Architecture Overview

 Key Files:

-src/chantal/db/models.py- SQLAlchemy modelssrc/chantal/db/session.py- Database session management
+src/chantal/db/models.py- SQLAlchemy modelssrc/chantal/db/connection.py- Database connection/session management

 Database Models: